Chad baronets

-The Chad Baronetcy, of Thursford in the County of Norfolk, was a title in the Baronetage of Great Britain.
-It was created on 28 July 1791 for George Chad, Recorder of King's Lynn.
-Chad was one of the pallbearers at Henry Lee Warner's (died 1804) funeral, Warner was the son and heir of Tory politician, Henry Lee Warner.
+The Chad baronetcy, of Thursford in the County of Norfolk, was a title in the Baronetage of Great Britain.
+It was created on 28 July 1791 for George Chad, a barrister and landowner, and Recorder of King's Lynn.
+He had purchased the Thursford Hall estate in 1753.

-The title became extinct on the death of his only surviving son, the second Baronet, in 1855.
+The title became extinct on the death of his only surviving son, the 2nd Baronet, in 1855.

-The first Baronet was the father of English diplomat, George William Chad.